Rhine-Neckar: Culture and nature

-The Rhine-Neckar Region has more than 80 theatres, more than 200 museums and galleries.
+The Rhine-Neckar region has more than 80 theatres, more than 200 museums and galleries.

-Three World Heritage Sites – Lorsch Abbey, frontiers of the Roman Empire, and the Speyer Cathedral – and more than 200 castles, cathedrals and palaces dot the history-steeped landscape, including world-famous historical sites such as Heidelberg Castle, Schwetzingen Castle and Hambach Castle.
+Three World Heritage Sites – Lorsch Abbey, frontiers of the Roman Empire and Speyer Cathedral – and more than 200 castles, cathedrals and palaces dot the historic landscape, including world-famous sites such as Heidelberg Castle, Schwetzingen Castle and Hambach Castle.

-There are three nature parks (the Palatinate Forest, Neckartal-Odenwald, and the Bergstrasse-Odenwald geopark) within the region as well as four wine-growing areas (Baden, Hessische Bergstrasse, Palatinate, Rhine-Hesse).
+There are three nature parks (the Palatinate Forest, Neckartal-Odenwald and the Bergstrasse-Odenwald geopark) within the region, as well as four wine-growing areas (Baden, Hessische Bergstrasse, Palatinate and Rhine-Hesse).

-In terms of sports, the Rhine-Neckar region features professional teams like Adler Mannheim (ice hockey), Rhein-Neckar Löwen (handball) and SV Sandhausen and 1899 Hoffenheim (association football).
-Notable venues are the Golf Club St. Leon-Rot and the Hockenheimring motorsport circuit.
-The Olympic training centre for the Rhine-Neckar Metropolitan Region keeps local sportspeople at Olympic level.
-With more than 2,700 sports associations getting people moving from the Palatinate Forest to the Odenwald mountains, the region offers a broad range of non-professional sports activities.
+In terms of sports, the Rhine-Neckar region features professional teams like Adler Mannheim (ice hockey), Rhein-Neckar Löwen (handball), and SV Sandhausen and 1899 Hoffenheim (association football).
+Notable venues include the Golf Club St. Leon-Rot and the Hockenheimring motorsport circuit.
+The region also has an Olympic training centre.
+With more than 2,700 sports associations, the region offers a broad range of non-professional sports activities.

 The SAP Arena built in 2005 serves as the region's most important indoor event venue.
 The Rhein-Neckar-Arena opened in 2009 as the new home of 1899 Hoffenheim.